Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/border.rst

 What are the borders?
 ^^^^^^^^^^^^^^^^^^^^^
-In order for the server to load the map properly it needs both a positive an a negative border.
+In order for the server to load the map properly it needs both a positive and a negative border.